|

 PADY top bottom

 Pads the background picture with vertical whitespace for text placement.
-Note that this is a two parameter command.

 Variable: ol_padyt and ol_padyb